wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-anti-fraud-detection-microservice-in-net-and-vonage.md

 }
 ```

 This class will give us the ability to simulate sending and receiving mock distributed messages.
-It has two public methods: one to “send” a message to a specific queue—implemented as a file—, and another to remove all messages from a given queue/file.
+It has two public methods: one to “send” a message to a specific queue — implemented as a file — and another to remove all messages from a given queue/file.

 Next, you’ll create a file called `Constants.cs` and fill it with the following: